 Agendas, Minutes, and Meeting Officials

-The City of Fort Pierce Youth Council meets on the 3rd Thursday of each month at 4:00 p.m. in the Fort Pierce City Hall.
-The board consists of 7 members who are high school students in the city of Fort Pierce.
+The City of Fort Pierce Youth Council meets on the 3rd Thursday of each month at 4:00 p.m. in the Sunrise Conference Room at the River Walk Center.
+The board consists of 6 members who are high school students in the city of Fort Pierce.

 CURRENT YOUTH COUNCIL MEMBERS: